-Go-Ahead to pay Government up to £81.3m for Southeastern failures
+Go-Ahead to pay government up to £81.3m for Southeastern failures

 Elsewhere in the firm, which also runs regional buses, bosses said there had been a recovery in passenger numbers, although there was a temporary decline when the Omicron Covid variant emerged.

-Regional bus volumes are currently at around 80% of pre-pandemic levels, it added.
+Regional bus volumes are currently at around 80 per cent of pre-pandemic levels, it added.

 Register for free to continue reading